Everything you need to know about period sponges

 Are natural menstrual sponges sustainable?

-We only stock menstrual sponges that have been sustainably and ethically harvested from the Mediterranean Sea.
-This is done by carefully monitoring the areas where harvesting has taken place, and allowing time for the sponges to re-grow before any re-harvesting occurs.
+We only stock sea sponges that have been sustainably and ethically harvested from the Mediterranean Sea.
+This is done by carefully monitoring the areas where harvesting has taken place and allowing time for the sponges to re-grow before any re-harvesting occurs.
 When the sponges are harvested, they are trimmed in such a way that it doesn’t damage the ‘stem’ or the sea sponge, which allows them to grow back.
 Kind of like pruning a tree or trimming your grass!

 Should I choose a bleached or unbleached natural sponge?

 It really comes down to personal preference.
-Unbleached menstrual sea sponges are light brown in colour are a good choice for those who want a completely natural option for their period, whereas some prefer the ‘clean’, more yellow appearance of a bleached sponge.
+Unbleached menstrual sea sponges are light brown in colour and are a good choice for those who want a completely natural option for their period, whereas some prefer the ‘clean’, more yellow appearance of a bleached sponge.
 Natural unbleached sponges will generally deteriorate at a slower rate than bleached sponges.

-How do you clean a menstrual sponge
+How do you clean a menstrual sponge?